vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder/CONTRIBUTING.md

 We follow the GitHub workflow and you can find more details on the [GitHub flow documentation][github-flow].

+## Reporting Bugs and Creating Issues

+For specifics on what to include in your report, please follow the guidelines in the issue and pull request templates when available.

 ### Pull Request Checklist

 Before submitting your pull request, we advise you to use the following: